How to bake the best baked potato in the oven: Here are the keys to crispy skins and perfectly fluffy baked potatoes!

-Years later, my grandma never lost sight of potatoes and the bar food trend of the 90s overjoyed her when she found out that loaded potato skins were a thing.
+Years later, my grandma never lost sight of potatoes with her meals.
+In fact, the bar food trend of the 90s overjoyed her when she found out that loaded potato skins were a thing.

 I don’t need the meat to go with them but a butter-tender medium-rare grilled steak is not something I’ll turn down a couple times a year.